Sign In Forgot Password

 As our membership has grown, so have other aspects of our community.
 Our youth programming went from a parent-run program for the handful of kids in the shul to having hired a Youth Director to run programming for nearly 100 children ranging in age from toddlers to pre-bar/bat mitzvah age.
 Some of these groups are now run by that very same handful of children, whose parents can't believe the sheer numbers of children running around the shul.
 Our social hall, which once seemed large and spacious, now seems to be getting a little bit cozier with each subsequent Bar/Bat Mitzvah.

 As a result, our board has taken several steps towards expansion.
-At our annual meeting in January 2010, we unveiled architectural plans for our expansion (The plans are on display in the shul lobby).
 Although we are only at the beginning of writing the next chapter of our shul's history, maybe you can help us write it.
 If you are interested in the White Plains Community and our Shul, please feel free to contact us to answer your questions or to arrange a visit.

 ***Special thanks to our esteemed member George Eisenberger for the providing the bulk of this article.